flexa-lang/flexa/README.md

 # The Flexa Interpreter
 Flexa is a toy programming language developed for fun.
+So, do not take the Flexa versioning so seriously.

 ## Features
 - Easy Syntax